Traditional Family Meal

 - Fry the onion until soft and then add the garlic

-- Add the meat and cook until brown
+- Next put the meat in and cook until brown

 - Add the chopped tomatoes and herbs and tomato puree

-- Add enough stock to just moisten the meat and veg
+- Pour in enough stock to just moisten the meat and veg

 - Add more as necessary